Your Privacy is protected.

-So we’re going to look at a few different lab tests here, some cutting-edge stool test looking at specific DNA technology as well as some organic acid testing that we’ll look at these various organic acids which are metabolites from protein that have various companion nutrients that give us a window into how other nutrients in the body are doing, and we can see malabsorption and stress based on that pattern.
-So let’s roll up our sleeves and dig in.
+So we’re going to look at a few different lab tests here, some cutting-edge stool test looking at specific DNA technology, as well as some organic acid testing.
+We’ll look at these various organic acids which are metabolites from protein that have various companion nutrients that give us a window into how other nutrients in the body are doing; and we can see malabsorption and stress based on that pattern.

-So now on top of that, kind of go back to page one in summary again, we saw low beneficial flora there and then we saw very high amounts of dysbiotic bacteria here, and then we saw Blasto infection, Dientamoeba fragilis, Endolimax nana, high levels of Candida, and again these tests aren’t the best for picking up candida and the best clinical indicators like jock itch or fungal nails or thrush, coated white tongue or itchy rectum or itchy anus, dandruff—those types of things are telltale signs of fungus and we actually have it on the test, too.
-Also the low localized immune system and the low levels of enzyme.
+So again, we saw low beneficial flora there; and then we saw very high amounts of dysbiotic bacteria here; and then we saw Blasto infection, Dientamoeba fragilis, Endolimax nana, high levels of Candida.
+These tests aren’t the best for picking up candida and the best clinical indicators like jock itch or fungal nails or thrush, coated white tongue or itchy rectum or itchy anus, dandruff—those types of things are telltale signs of fungus and we actually have it on the test, too.
+It also includes low localized immune system and the low levels of enzyme.

 - Malabsorption, digestion or food allergens—gut issues basically.

 - Emotional stress and/or sleep.

 - Genetics like MTHFR, genetic individuality with certain nutrients, MTR, COMT, vitamin D receptor issues.